Ana Fernández / SEO

 • Improve relevance for voice search

-• They can also be activated as generative results (SGE)
+• Can also be triggered as generative results (SGE)

-👉 Tip: Every question should have one short answer (40—50 words) before digging deeper.
+👉 Tip: each question should have a brief answer (40–50 words) before going deeper.

 3. Aim for featured snippets

-Most voice responses come from featured snippets.
+Most voice answers come from featured snippets.
 To make your content eligible:

 • Answer common questions at the beginning of the block